 Knowing the ranking of the school districts on your list of options is a must.
-Research on how the school is doing by visiting websites such as the globalreportcard and greatschools where school districts from the states across the US are ranked according to the students’ achievement levels in math and reading.
+Research on how the school is doing by visiting websites such as the greatschools where school districts from the states across the US are ranked according to the students’ achievement levels in math and reading.
 This is an essential step so you’ll know your child is in the hands of competent school staff and good studying prospectus.

 2. Personal Needs